automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Hoplitosaurus.md

 # Hoplitosaurus
-## Description: Named after the heavily armored soldiers of classical Greece.
+## Named after the heavily armored soldiers of classical Greece.